 Employment insurance (EI)

-You have to deduct EI premiums from your employees' insurable earnings on each dollar up to the yearly maximum.
-As an employer, you must also contribute 1.4 times the amount of EI premiums that you deduct from your employee's remuneration.
+You have to deduct employment insurance (EI) premiums from each dollar of insurance earnings up to the yearly maximum.
+As an employer, you must contribute 1.4 times the amount of EI premiums that you deduct from your employee's remuneration.

 Insurable employment includes most employment in Canada under a contract of service (employer-employee relationship).